-I would like to acknowledge all who gave me encouragement at the start of my research; my late wife Theresa who put up with my "interest in the past"; my sister Margaret who is working with me on the project and her late husband James for his support ; my cousin Beryl who has given me family photographs and a great deal of information, as well as George and Pat Dowdeswell and Ralph and Joan Dowdeswell who gave me photographs and yet more information.
+I would like to acknowledge all who gave me encouragement at the start of my research; my late wife Theresa who put up with my "interest in the past"; my sister Margaret who is working with me on the project and her late husband James for his support ; my late cousin Beryl and her husband Dafydd who have given me family photographs and a great deal of information, as well as George and Pat Dowdeswell and Ralph and Joan Dowdeswell who gave me photographs and yet more information.
 Also the many friendly people Margaret and I have met during our visits to towns, villages, farms and churches.

 I am also very grateful to the helpful staff at the - now closed - Family Records Centre, the National Archives at Kew and the many record offices that I have visited.

 The other group of people that I wish to thank are all those on the internet.
 Some have set up informative web sites of which I have included a selection in my list of links.
 Others have contributed to news groups and some have helped me directly by e-mail.
 Wonderful people, I thank all of you.